answerquest/IMD-grid-data-work/README.md

 Note: tmax and tmin were available at lower grid resolution than rainfall data, so in the DB table imd_data there will be locations that only have rainfall data.

+### Update: separate temperature tables added
+`imd_temp_data` and `temp_grid` tables contain data and grid locations respectively of just the temperature records.
+They're much smaller in quantity than the rain records, so use these if you only want temperature data.

 ## Sample notebooks
 Check out the .ipynb Jupyter notebooks (python3 programs) here showing sample code to work with the data in Database once you have it ready.